Barbados Horse Racing

 Nature's Aqua Therapy

 Swimming with the horses in the Barbados sea.
 This spectacle, shown in the video below, is appreciated by locals as well as tourists and visitors who spend their holidays in Barbados.
-Barbados Holidays of horse racing is all the more complete when you can enjoy watching the horses swim out to sea with the owners, trainers or grooms tagging along for the ride.
+Enjoy watching the horses swim out to sea with the owners, trainers or grooms tagging along for the ride.

 History & Heritage of Horse Racing in Barbados